NneomaN/8weeksqlchallenge.com/Case Study #1 - Danny's Diner/README.md

 group by s.customer_id;
 ```

+It is important to include the *distinct* funtion when counting the days as customers can visit the stoe tice in one day or purchase more than one item during their visit, and each purchse is recorded on a separate row.

 customer_id | number_of_days
 ----------- | --------------
 A           | 4
 B           | 6
 C           | 2

 **3. What was the first item from the menu purchased by each customer?**
 ```SQL